School segregation in the United States: Catholic schools

-Initially, Catholic schools in the South generally followed the pattern of segregation of public schools, sometimes forced to do so by law.
+Initially, Catholic schools in the South generally followed the pattern of segregation in public schools, sometimes enforced by law.
 However, most Catholic dioceses began moving ahead of public schools to desegregate.
-In St. Louis, Catholic schools were desegregated in 1947.
-In Washington, DC, the Catholic schools were desegregated in 1948.
-Catholic schools in Tennessee were desegregated in 1954, Atlanta in 1962, and Mississippi in 1965, all ahead of the public school systems.
+Prior to the desegregation of public schools, St. Louis was the first city to desegregate its Catholic schools in 1947.
+Following this, Catholic schools followed in Mississippi (1965), Atlanta (1962), Tennessee (1954), and Washington, DC (1948).
+Due to different integration plans in different locations, some schools decided to desegregate before public schools in their own communities.
+The first African American Catholic schools were established in states with large Catholic populations and a history of slavery, such as Maryland and Louisiana.

 Protestant schools

-In the late 1950s and early 1960s, when some states (including Alabama, Virginia, and Louisiana) closed their public schools to protest integration, Jerry Falwell Sr. seized the opportunity to open "Christian academies" for white students.
+In the late 1950s and early 1960s, when some states (including Alabama, Virginia, and Louisiana) closed their public schools to protest integration, Jerry Falwell Sr. took the opportunity to open "Christian academies" for white students.

-Contemporary Segregation
+Contemporary segregation

-Studies of segregation since the late 1960s
+Segregation since the 1960s

-From 1968 to 1980, segregation between blacks and whites in schools declined.
+From 1968 to 1980, segregation declined.
 School integration peaked in the 1980s and then gradually declined over the course of the 1990s.
 In the 1990s and early 2000s, minority students attended schools with a declining proportion of white students, so that the rate of segregation as measured as isolation resembled that of the 1960s.
-There is some disagreement about what to make of trends since the 1980s; while some researchers have presented trends as evidence of "resegregation," others argue that changing demographics in school districts, including class and income, are responsible for most of the changes in the racial composition of schools.
+A study by The Civil Rights Project found that in the 2016 to 2017 school year, nearly half of all black and Latino students in the U.S. went to schools where the student population was 90% people of color, while the average white student went to schools that were 69% white.
+There is some disagreement about trends since the 1980s; while some researchers presented trends as evidence of "resegregation," others argue that changing demographics in school districts, including class and income, are responsible for most of the changes in the racial composition of schools.
 A 2013 study by Jeremy Fiel found that, "for the most part, compositional changes are to blame for the declining presence of whites in minorities' schools," and that racial balance increased from 1993 to 2010.
 The study found that minority students became more isolated and less exposed to whites within a school although districts were statistically more integrated.
-Another 2013 study found that segregation measured as exposure increased over the previous 25 years due to changing demographics.
-The study did not, however, find an increase in racial balance; rather, racial unevenness remained stable over that time period.
-Researcher Kori Stroub found that the "racial/ethnic resegregation of public schools observed over the 1990s has given way to a period of modest reintegration," but that segregation between school districts has increased even though within-district segregation is low.
-Fiel believes that increasing interdistrict segregation will exacerbate racial isolation.
+Another 2013 study found that segregation measures increased over the previous 25 years due to changing demographics.
+The study did not find an increase in racial balance.
+Racial unequality remained stable.
+Researcher Kori Stroub found that the "racial/ethnic resegregation of public schools observed over the 1990s gave way to a period of modest reintegration," but segregation between school districts increased even though within-district segregation is low.
+Fiel believed that increasing interdistrict segregation would exacerbate racial isolation.